Seagate/cortx/doc/Preboarding_and_Onboarding.rst

  s3intance-23 to s3intance-33 =====> srvnode-3

+The image below depicts the HAProxy config.

 .. image:: images/HAP.PNG

-On node 1, run the below mentioned command when IOs are started, to check IOs running on cluster
+On node 1, run the below mentioned command when IOs are started, to check if IOs are running on all nodes.

 ::